 - Sleep and work areas are good places to focus on, too.

 Most of all, let your intuition guide you through the smudging ceremony.
 If you allow it, your intuition will help you feel what areas of your home have the most bad vibes, and need the most attention.

 There are two ways to end the cleansing.
 Choose the option that feels best for you:

 - Manually rub out your sage stick.
-Rub out the embers, then, bury the remaining sage and ashes to signify the finality of the negative energies that lived in your space.
+Blow out the flame or rub out the embers.
+Then, bury the remaining sage and ashes to signify the finality of the negative energies that lived in your space.
 Imagine replanting them into the earth and recharging into new, positive energy.

 When you are ready to perform your next sage cleansing, use fresh sage or smudge stick.
 Purify as often as you like and let your intuition guide you!

-At the end of the day, smudging has the best effect when it’s personal and lead by your intuition.
+At the end of the day, saging a house has the best effect when it’s personal and lead by your intuition.

 Go with what you feel is right and don’t worry about saying the right prayer or moving in the right direction around a room.

-When you’re ready to sage again (and trust me, you’ll be ready soon), use a fresh sage stick and go for it!
+When you’re ready to sage again, use a fresh sage stick and go for it!
 There’s no need to wait for a special occasion to purify your space.